Living on the edge: Phase transitions in convex programs with random data: Theoretical results on descent cones

-The second inequality depends on Cauchy--Schwarz, and we have invoked~\eqref{eq:F'=EF_g'} to identify the derivative of $F$.
+Should $\tau_{\star} = 0$, we interpret $\distsubdiff'_{\vct{u}}(\tau_{\star})$ as a right derivative.
+Replacing $\vct{u}$ by the random vector $\vct{g}$ and taking the expectation, we reach To reach the second line, we add and subtract the constant $\Expect\big[ \distsubdiff_{\vct{g}}'(\tau_{\star}) \big]$.
+Next we use the fact that the second parenthesis has zero mean to replace the constant $\tau_{\star}$ in the first parenthesis by the constant $\Expect[ \tau_{\vct{g}} ]$.
+Then we invoke \eqref{eq:F'=EF_g'} to identify the derivative of $\distsubdiff$.
+The last inequality depends on Cauchy--Schwarz.
 From here, we obtain the conclusion~\eqref{eq:sharp-descent} as soon as we estimate the two error terms.
 The advantage of this formulation is that the Lipschitz properties of the random variables allow us to control their variances.

 First, let us demonstrate that the last term on the right-hand side of~\eqref{eq:Fg-lower} is nonnegative.
-Abbreviate $e_1 := \Expect{} [ \tau_{\vct{g}} - \tau_{\star} ] \cdot F'(\tau_{\star})$.
+Abbreviate $e_1 := \Expect{} [ \tau_{\vct{g}} - \tau_{\star} ] \cdot \distsubdiff'(\tau_{\star})$.
 There are two possibilities to consider.
-When $\tau_{\star} > 0$, the derivative $F'(\tau_{\star}) = 0$ because $\tau_{\star}$ minimizes $F$.
+When $\tau_{\star} > 0$, the derivative $\distsubdiff'(\tau_{\star}) = 0$ because $\tau_{\star}$ minimizes $\distsubdiff$.
 Thus, $e_1 = 0$.
-On the other hand, when $\tau_{\star} = 0$, it must be the case that the right derivative $F'(\tau_{\star}) \geq 0$, or else the minimum of the convex function $F$ would occur at a strictly positive value.
+On the other hand, when $\tau_{\star} = 0$, it must be the case that the right derivative $\distsubdiff'(\tau_{\star}) \geq 0$, or else the minimum of the convex function $\distsubdiff$ would occur at a strictly positive value.
 Since $\tau_{\vct{g}} \geq 0$, we see that the quantity $e_1 \geq 0$.

-To compute the variance of $\tau_{\vct{g}}$, we need to devise a consistent method for selecting a minimizer $\tau_{\vct{u}}$ of $F_{\vct{u}}$.
+To compute the variance of $\tau_{\vct{g}}$, we need to devise a consistent method for selecting a minimizer $\tau_{\vct{u}}$ of $\distsubdiff_{\vct{u}}$.
 Introduce the closed convex cone $K := \cone(S)$, and notice that

 In other words, the minimum distance to one of the sets $\tau S$ is attained at the point $\Proj_K(\vct{u})$.
-As such, it is natural to pick a minimizer $\tau_{\vct{u}}$ of $F_{\vct{u}}$ according to the rule
+As such, it is natural to pick a minimizer $\tau_{\vct{u}}$ of $\distsubdiff_{\vct{u}}$ according to the rule

 The latter identity follows from the expression~\eqref{eq:norm-subdiff} for the subdifferential $S$.
 In light of~\eqref{eq:tau-g},

 We have used the fact~\eqref{eq:I-pi} that the projection onto a closed convex set is nonexpansive.
 Fact~\ref{fact:gauss-lip} delivers